Singer

 In 2003 he was offered to record the anthem of the Slovak ice hockey team - “Let God give”, which he presented in January 2004 at the OTO 2003 awards.
 Subsequently, a CD single was released by BMG in April 2004.
 The record was christened by the wife of the Slovak ice hockey player of the century, in memoriam Vladimir Dzurilla -Zlata Dzurilla and also by the hockey legend Jozef Golonka.
 Radovan received a gold record.

-Given the fact that there have been many rumors about the recording this very successful song, we asked Radovan directly about how it really was:
+Given the fact that there are many conjectures and various rumors surrounding the recording of this very successful song, we asked Rado directly how it really was:

-"Of course I didn't steal the song from anyone, I was a young performer, I was fifteen years old, and I fell on my ass when the authors told me: "Sing the hockey anthem, we'll publish it".
-Before that, many other performers sang it, but no one released it to them.
-This song is successful mainly because of the charge it has, not because of the performer.
-It is hope and message that became the anthem of the sport of Slovak hockey because it unites the Slovak nation in its spirit".
+"Of course, I didn't steal anyone's song.
+I was a young performer, I was fifteen years old, and I fell on my ass when its authors told me: "Sing a hockey anthem, we'll release it."
+Other performers had sung it before, but no one had released it for them.
+This song is successful primarily because of the charge it contains, not because of the performer.
+It is precisely because of hope and the message that it has become the anthem of the Slovak National Hockey League, because it unites the Slovak nation in its spirit."

 Rado Moznich

-Currently, Rado with a band, but often alone with a guitar, offers an unforgettable musical experience with his singing at various social events.
+Currently, Rado is with a band, but he often plays guitar alone, offering an unforgettable musical experience with his singing at various social events.